mpushkareva/network_resizing/README.md

-# network_resizing
+# Network Resizing

-Code for EfficientNet is based on [https://www.kaggle.com/code/hmendonca/efficientnet-cifar-10-ignite.](https://www.kaggle.com/code/hmendonca/efficientnet-cifar-10-ignite.)
+The purpose of this code is to provide a way to reduce the number of parameters in a neural network while maintaining its accuracy.
+The code is based on the implementation of EfficientNet from a Kaggle competition by hmendonca, which can be found [here](https://www.kaggle.com/code/hmendonca/efficientnet-cifar-10-ignite).

-For learning efficient-net network with targeted dropout use notebook: [EfficientNet CIFAR-10 Ignite](/efficientnet-cifar-10-ignite.ipynb).
+To learn how to use efficient-net with targeted dropout, you can follow the step-by-step instructions in the notebook [EfficientNet CIFAR-10 Ignite](/efficientnet-cifar-10-ignite.ipynb).
+This notebook will guide you through the process of building and training an efficient-net network using the CIFAR-10 dataset.

-For applying resizing algorthm use notebook [EfficientNet_resizing](/efficientnet-resized.ipynb).
+To apply the resizing algorithm, you can use the notebook [EfficientNet_resizing](/efficientnet-resized.ipynb)..